MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/deque-class.md

 ### <a name="remarks"></a>Açıklamalar

-`end`bir yineleyicinin kendisinin sonuna kadar ulaştığı bir yineleyici olup olmadığını test etmek için kullanılır.
+`end`, bir yineleyicinin kendisinin sonunda olup olmadığını test etmek için kullanılır.

 ### <a name="example"></a>Örnek